ABSTRACT: Part II of three parts. Here we will explore why “All roads lead from Damascus” and not why “All roads lead to Damascus“.

 The Road Map Leads From Damascus

 No longer shall the tail wag the dog (“All roads lead to Damascus”).
-The church will begin to reconnect with its counterpart in heaven.
+The church on earth will begin to reconnect with its counterpart in heaven.
 This is the covenant rest.
-Natural things will become spiritual.
+The Lord will not always strive with His church on earth.
+Natural things will become increasingly spiritual.

 “For now we see through a glass, darkly; but then face to face: now I know in part; but then shall I know even as also I am known”.
 (1 Corinthians 13:12).

 This is an unprecedented time in human and church history

 “No one has ever heard of such a God.
 No one has ever heard such a story.
 No one has ever seen any God except you, who does such great things for those who trust him” (Isaiah 64:4)

 All roads now lead from the New Emerging Church reinvigorated and moving forward.

 “Behold, a king shall reign in righteousness, and princes shall rule in judgment”.
 (Isaiah 32:1)